odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 While the document is in draft mode, changes can be made to it (the correct :guilabel:`Payment Way` or :guilabel:`Usage` that the customer might require can be added, for example.)

+..
+FEAV NOTES - Everything should be okay up until here

 After you :guilabel:`Confirm` the customer invoice, a blue message appears stating: :guilabel:`The invoice will be processed asynchronously by the following E-invoicing service: CFDI (4.0)`.